 “Books are a uniquely portable magic.”
 Stephen King

 And the magic has been transporting me to the most beautiful of lands since I was a kid.
-I have been shipwrecked on an island somewhere in Europe, fallen off the rabbit hole to find a wonderland, been through many adventures at a school of witchcraft and wizardry, have eaten the most exquisite Wazwan at a Kashmiri Pandit’s house, bought a house in Tuscany on an impulse, and have been young and poor in Paris.
+I have been shipwrecked on an island somewhere in Europe, fallen into a rabbit hole to find a wonderland, been through many adventures at a school of witchcraft and wizardry, have eaten the most exquisite Wazwan at a Kashmiri Pandit’s house, bought a house in Tuscany on an impulse, and have been young and poor in Paris.
 And then there are a few books that have actively nudged me to travel to a certain country, city or have a certain kind of experience.
 In no particular order, listing down a few favourites.

 The Swiss Family Robinson by Johann David Wyss

-During summer holidays in my maternal grandparents’ house in Karanpur (in Uttaranchal now), I’ve spent many hot afternoons pouring over every detail of the island where the shipwrecked Swiss family creates a world that’s beyond anyone’s imagination and then spends almost entire life on the island.
+During summer holidays in my maternal grandparents’ house in Karanpur (in Uttarakhand now), I’ve spent many hot afternoons poring over every detail of the island where the shipwrecked Swiss family creates a world that’s beyond anyone’s imagination and then spends almost entire life on the island.
 I would daydream of the tree-house, lying in a hammock, reading a book and eating food that the family started growing in their farm.
 That kid in me, drinking shikanji and laying on the deewan (bed) with a stack of books, still dreams of being shipwrecked.

 Under The Tuscan Sun (Film and Book) by Frances Mayes

 I watched the film first and while it’s absolutely unrealistic and completely different from the book, it made me fall in love with Tuscany.
-A 35 year old recently divorced author finds herself dealing with a writer’s block.
+A 35-year-old recently divorced author finds herself dealing with a writer’s block.
 She travels to Tuscany and buys an old villa on an impulse and ends up creating a family there.
 The book is a more realistic account of the author’s life who moves to Tuscany with her partner.
-Her decision of buying a house is less more impulsive.
+Her decision of buying a house is less impulsive.
 What’s common in both are the beautiful fruit orchards, bustling local markets, the food that Frances cooks and the enchanting scenery.